flatcar-archive/flatcar-docs/os/booting-on-vultr.md

-# Running CoreOS Container Linux on a Vultr VPS
+# Running Flatcar Linux on a Vultr VPS

 These instructions will walk you through running a single Container Linux node.
 This guide assumes: